Crochet Dishcloth Pattern Set (Quick Designs For Beginners)

 Dishcloths are a great first crochet project, as they are small and easy to make.

-These free patterns only use single crochet and double crochet stitches, creating different textured designs.
+These free patterns only use single crochet and double crochet stitches, creating different designs with great texture.

 The crochet texture is perfect for scrubbing down a surface.

-Scroll down for the pattern instructions and to grab your free pattern PDF to print out and enjoy!
+Scroll down for the free pattern instructions and grab your free pattern PDF to print out and enjoy!

 Make A Crochet Dishcloth Set